Tag: North Carolina

 Cooper said age verification technology is already being used on adult oriented sites that advertise tobacco and alcohol.
 He said social networking sites just don’t want to lose the revenue generated from advertising to young people, an accusation MySpace denies.

 What?
-You mean that stupid drop-down menu that asks you your age?
-Yeah, nobody lies on that.
+You mean, that stupid drop-down menu that asks you your age?
+Yeah, nobody lies about that.
 The other form of verification is called a credit card.
-While a parent’s credit card may be helpful with parental consent it doesn’t prevent kids from just lifting the numbers and using it themselves.
-Plus it opens a whole other issue of identity theft.
+While a parent’s credit card may be helpful with parental consent, it doesn’t prevent kids from just lifting the numbers and using it themselves.
+Plus, it opens a whole other issue of identity theft.

 And my favorite part…